-US law enforcement intercepted a package containing ricin and addressed to President Trump last week, according to CNN.
+US law enforcement intercepted a package containing ricin and addressed to President Trump in 2020.

-A Canadian woman has been detained in connection with a Ricin letter sent to the White House.
+A Canadian woman was detained in connection with a Ricin letter sent to the White House.
 Ricin is a deadly toxin, and this is an extremely serious incident.

 The story hit the media this weekend, even though the US Secret Service and other federal agencies typically do not want this type of story to reach the public.

-Mail threats like ricin-laced letters are sent to the White House fairly often—no matter who’s in the Oval Office, and mail security screening procedures like that are standard practice for high-profile individuals.
+Mail threats like ricin-laced letters are mailed often, and mail security screening procedures like that are standard practice for high-profile individuals.

 - First, individuals with bad intentions have been reminded this is an easy way to act out.